 - Ask kids to help at the dinner table.
 They’ll love helping and handling real, adult items like the salt shaker and napkins, as well as helping to set the table.

-- Talk about food.
-With conversations and meals going hand in hand, directing the focus back towards the food on our plate helps keeps kids engaged and present in what they’re doing.
+- Discuss food.
+With conversations and meals going hand in hand, directing the focus back towards the food on our plate keeps kids engaged and present in what they’re doing.
 Ask your child what her favorite part of the meal is.
-Talk about the colors in the food, the textures, the scents.
+Discuss the colors in the food, the textures, the scents.

 - Establish the importance of family dinners.
 Making a routine of gathering together for dinner has been cited for improved vocabulary, less obesity and more discipline with kids, just to name a few benefits of this simple ritual.